codecrafters-io/build-your-own-grep/stage_descriptions/highlighting-02-bm2.md

 | `[` | Start marker for SGR parameters |
 | `K` | Erase all characters to the right of the cursor |

-**Note:** When the SGR parameter is `0` or is not present (empty), it resets all attributes so that the rest of the text will be printed without any highlights.
+When the SGR parameter is `0` or is not present (empty), it resets all attributes so that the rest of the text will be printed without any highlights.

 ### Tests